neskoc/mqtt_arrowhead/doc/Project.md

 - Results shall be presented on Dec15, lecture 13-17 or Jan 7 lecture hours still TBD.
 - Max 15 minutes for presentation and demonstration of results
 - Presentation and demo shall include
   - SoSD documentation
-  - SysDdocumentation
+  - SysD documentation
   - SD documentation
   - IDD documentation
   - Working code demo
   - SysML models if applicable
 - Preferred protocol to be used is HTTP REST of not explicit pointer

-- Preferred encodingis XML or JSON
+- Preferred encoding is XML or JSON
 - No semantics preference
 - At least one local cloud shall be set up and running in secure mode.
 - Produced service to be registered in Service Registry
 - Consuming system to get orchestration from Orchestration system
 - Authorisation system to be involved for service registration and service consumption

 # Assignment submissions